BTeeKay/CS50-Final-Project/README.md

 ##### 3rd November 2021

 The more I progress with the web app the more I am having to read documentation and constantly google things that I don’t yet know.
 The project has become less about the final product and more about learning Django and Python.
 This isn’t necessarily a bad thing, it is just not what I was expecting.
 My project currently has a Register/Login/Logout feature and the main page setup for the game.
 Currently game wise the player can update their resources by clicking a submit button which sends a post request.
 Next will be to give the player “buildings” which can be upgraded and when upgraded will provide more resources.
 This will all be tied in with a leaderboard.

+##### 10th November 2021

+The project is now in a 'playable' state and ready for its initial release/submission.
+There are a few things I want to add and design changes I want to make but I have met the requirements for submission and I have already spent a lot of time on this project.
+Any changes made will be after it is submitted to CS50